parisba/heyparis/content/posts/ai-data-centres-tasmania/index.md

 One of the core problem with this is the power.
 We don't uniformly have a surplus to sell.
 Last year we were importing electricity from Victoria just to keep our own lights on, and the government wants to hand about a sixth of the grid to a handful of foreign-owned sheds full of NVIDIA chips.
 What we get back is a few dozen permanent jobs, a stack of environmental claims nobody has audited, a great deal of noise, and a contract we're not allowed to read.
 It's a bad deal, and it's being pushed and pushed and pushed.

 And to be clear, this isn't anti-AI.
 You can use AI, like it, even love it, and still think this plan is a bad deal for Tasmania.
 You can love electronics and still not want a lithium mine next door.
-For what it's worth, I'm no fan of AI myself, but that's beside the point.
 Whether you're for or against it barely matters here.
 What matters is whether handing a foreign company a big slice of our grid, water and goodwill is worth it for the people who actually live here.
+There are better ways to get a few dozen jobs, and most don't rely on a huge chunk of our power grid, and lots of concerning impacts on things.

 ## The spare power isn't there